terryg/resume/README.md

 > +1-781-632-0733

 ## Profile
-Experienced engineering manager eager to lead a diverse team.
-Successfully developed software to enable highly automated workflows for the manufacture of patient-specific prosthetic devices.
-Enjoys tackling problems and finding solutions, especially if the problem requires learning new tools or methods.
+Experienced engineering manager eager to develop automation systems for the design & manufacture of patient-specific medical devises.
+I enjoy tackling problems and finding answers, especially if the problem requires learning new tools or methods.

 ## Experience